tempus-app/tempus/docs/backend/database/migrations.md

 ```

-You must know fill out the up method (when migration is run) and the down method (if migration is reverted) manually.
+You must now fill out the up method (when migration is run) and the down method (if migration is reverted) manually.

 ## Running a Migration File

 The database configurations have been set to run the migrations on build, so this step would be auto run when the api starts to run.
-However, if you would like to run the migration file separetly run, `npx nx run onboarding-api:migration-run`.
+However, if you would like to run the migration file separately run, `npx nx run onboarding-api:migration-run`.
 This will build the migrations onto the dist/ folder, and then run the migration and update the database (below is a CLI result of a successful migration run).

 ```
 query: SELECT * FROM current_schema()